enabledhq/enabledhq.github.io/_posts/2017-02-28-marketing-customer-experience.md

 Doing these can lead to risks such as a lack of linkage to other stages, or the marketing operations becoming too rigid and formulaic.

-# Beware of these mentalities within marketing
+# <a name="traditionalthinking"></a> Beware of these mentalities within marketing

 Being stuck in the old ways hinders the progress of improving CX.

-**Content-centric: ** focusing on creating content for the sake of it, and then try to find distribution channels
+**Content-centric:** focusing on creating content for the sake of it, and then try to find distribution channels

-**Channel-centric: ** focusing on touch points instead of overall journey (customer journey mapping is different from touchpoint mapping)
+**Channel-centric:** focusing on touch points instead of overall journey (customer journey mapping is different from touchpoint mapping)

 **Department-centric:** reluctant/unable to share data between sales, marketing, customer service